ba0f3/gobackup-sqlserver/CONFIGURATION.md

 - Set to `false` when using properly signed SSL certificates
 - Required for SQL Server instances with TLS/SSL enabled

+**Handling Unsupported Schema Elements:**
+- **Note:** The Export action (used by GoBackup for .bacpac files) doesn't support ignoring unsupported elements
+- If you encounter "unsupported elements" errors, you have these options:
+  1. **Recommended:** Remove unsupported elements from the database (certificates, symmetric keys, etc.)
+  2. **Alternative:** Use sqlpackage Extract action manually with `/p:ExtractAllTableData=True /p:VerifyExtraction=False` to create a .dacpac file
+- Common unsupported elements include: certificates, symmetric keys, certain permissions, encrypted objects

 #### MinIO Options

 | Variable | Default | Description |